 The history of dried vegetables in Japan

-Japanese food culture has its own unique ingredients and cooking methods.
-Among them, dried vegetables have long been popular as a uniquely Japanese preserved food.
-Dried vegetables, which can be stored for a long time, were also useful in times of war and disasters.
+Japanese food culture boasts unique ingredients and cooking methods.
+Among these, dried vegetables have long been cherished as a uniquely Japanese preserved food.
+Dried vegetables, with their long shelf life, were particularly valued during times of war and disaster.

-Here we will introduce the history of dried vegetables in Japan, focusing on the events that led to their widespread use.
+Here, we will explore the history of dried vegetables in Japan, focusing on events that led to their widespread adoption.

-Nara Period - The Birth of Salted and Dried Vegetables -
+Nara Period - The Birth of Pickled and Dried Vegetables -

-During the Sengoku period, wars and disasters were frequent, and food shortages became serious.
-Daimyo and samurai encouraged the production of dried vegetables to increase food self-sufficiency in their territories.
-Dried vegetables have a long shelf life and can be stored for long periods, so they were highly valued as staple foods.
-Root vegetables and mushrooms were mainly made into dried vegetables and were eaten in stews or soups.
+During the Sengoku period, wars and disasters were frequent, leading to severe food shortages.
+Daimyo (feudal lords) and samurai encouraged the production of dried vegetables to increase food self-sufficiency in their territories.
+Dried vegetables, with their long shelf life, were highly valued as emergency food.
+Root vegetables and mushrooms were primarily made into dried vegetables and consumed in stews and soups.

-In the Edo period, with the development of logistics and population growth, dried vegetables became widely available on the dining tables of ordinary people.
-Dried vegetables were used not only as staple foods or food for travelers, but also as a way to preserve seasonal ingredients.
-During the Edo period, dishes such as stews and soups made with dried vegetables became commonly eaten in ordinary households.
+In the Edo period, with the development of logistics and population growth, dried vegetables became widely adopted by commoners.
+Dried vegetables were used not only as emergency food and travel provisions but also as a means to preserve seasonal ingredients.
+During the Edo period, dishes such as stews and soups made with dried vegetables became common in ordinary households.

 Meiji Period - Influence of Western Food Culture -